smsolivier/dissertation/outline.md

 	* why VEF (NABC)
 * previous work -> gap analysis
 * scope of research
+	* limit to grey linear transport in 2D
 * summary of results
 * outline of document